 - Do movements of the ankles in both directions, both plantar flexion and dorsiflexion.
 This strengthens feet and ankles for ballet.
 The flexing and extending needs to be through the center of the foot, so the muscles learn to hold the foot in line with the knee.
 (See “Point Your Toes vs. Point Your Foot”)

 Pain is the body’s way of signaling that damage, or potential damage is occurring.
 If the classwork is suited to the age, experience, and physical condition of the students, they will not feel discomfort.
 The ballet will flow quite naturally, and progress will happen without stress and strain.
 Chronic or extreme discomfort should be referred to a doctor or other person with medical expertise.

 Understanding the processes your students’ bodies are going through can make a huge difference to how far they will be able to go in their careers.
-Injury is way too often caused by ballet teachers who have unrealistic expectations for their students and therefore push their bodies too far.
-It is such an important responsibility that we have to take care of our students as they develop at the appropriate pace.
-Properly guided, a young ballet dancer can progress safely and beautifully through their training.
+Injury is way too often caused by ballet teachers who have unrealistic expectations for their students and therefore push their growing bodies too far.
+We have such an important responsibility to take care of our students as they develop at the appropriate pace.
+Properly guided, a young ballet dancer can and should progress safely and beautifully through their training.
 All good things take time.